 Please note that a complete application must be submitted for each host university (you can apply for a maximum of three).
 How and when the application should be submitted varies greatly (online portal, by email from the International Office, etc.).
 In addition, it also requires an official nomination from MUK for your application to be valid.
 Information on this can be found on the respective website or will be provided by the Erasmus coordinator of the MUK.

 As part of the new Erasmus+ programmes, you can spend a maximum of 12 months per study cycle (bachelor’s or master’s) at host universities.
-The minimum length per stay is three months.
+The minimum length per stay is two months.

 Study grants, family allowance and orphan’s pensions can be received at the same time.
 Other grants for stays abroad are also offered by some authorities.
 Please contact the relevant authorities for more information (e.g. Study Grant Authority, local tax authorities, etc.).